 Ivory makes an excellent canvas for a variety of colors, so utilize it as a backdrop for your boldest pieces.
 The neutral can bring out the best in warmer shades like red, orange, and yellow, and it can balance out cooler colors like green, blue, and purple.

 Add Warmth to Your Bathroom

 When redecorating your home, don’t forget about your bathroom.
 A coat of ivory paint or a brand new set of ivory tiles could be just the thing it needs to feel warm and welcoming again.

 Colorful rugs can make a statement in any space.
 But neutral rugs can have just as much of an impact when put in the right setting.
 Got a wooden dining room table and a set of sleek white chairs?
 Combine them with a printed ivory rug to add some visual contrast and plush texture to your space.

 When transforming your home’s palette, painting your walls is a tried-and-true go-to—but painting your doors can be another great way to get the job done.
 If doors are prominent in your space, consider painting them ivory and leaving your walls a crisp white.

 Commit to Your Palette

-It doesn’t matter how bold the colors in your palette are: if you commit to them, you will end up making a statement.
-Selecting 1–2 base colors and 1–2 accent colors—and making sure everything is color-coordinated within that palette—is a surefire way to craft a striking space.
+It doesn’t matter how bold the colors in your palette are: If you commit to them, you will end up making a statement.
+Selecting one to two base colors and one to two accent colors—and making sure everything is color-coordinated within that palette—is a surefire way to craft a striking space.

 Balance Out Your Light